ZhangDiKing/CV_course_project/README.md

 # CV_course_project
-The project for computer vision course of RPI project 1 Illumination and Projection Model
+The project for computer vision course of RPI<br />
+project 1 Illumination and Projection Model